stacks-network/stacks-core/docs/basic_usage.md

 * There must be at least one `URI` resource record.
 * If you want to set a new data keypair, you must do so via a `TXT` record named `pubkey`, and the text field must start with `pubkey:data:` (as per the example).
 It must be an ECDSA public key.

+**WARNING**:  Each of the URLs must refer to the **signed JSON Web Token** (JWT) that encodes your profile data.
+The JWT can be signed either with the private key that owns your name, or with a private key that matches the `pubkey:data:` TXT record.
+If you do not do this, your profile **will not be readable** to the Blockstack CLI tool or to any public profile resolvers.